Cartoon Network

 COPPA parental consent gate — embedded at point of purchase

-Two-step confirmation with item summary, no hidden costs.
-COPPA consent surfaced at the point of payment intent — framed as care, not a wall.
+Purchase confirmation and parental consent were designed as part of the flow.
+Two-step confirmation with full item summary, no hidden costs, no accidental purchases.
+COPPA parental consent surfaced at the point of payment intent, framed as care rather than a restriction the child encountered as a wall.

 Design Principles